-William Chalmers, Sarah Legg and Catherine Woods have joined the Board since the last AGM and are accordingly seeking election by shareholders.
+Robin Budenberg joined the Board since the last AGM and is accordingly seeking election by shareholders.

-In accordance with the provisions of the UK Corporate Governance Code (the 'Code'), all of the other Directors will retire and those willing to serve again will submit themselves for re-election by shareholders at the AGM.

-In line with Board succession planning, Alan Dickinson succeeded Anita Frew as Senior Independent Director and will take on the role of Deputy Chairman following Anita's retirement from the Board at the AGM
+In accordance with the provisions of the UK Corporate Governance Code (the 'Code'), all of the other serving Directors at the time of the AGM will retire and those willing to serve again will submit themselves for re-election by shareholders, with the exception of Sara Weller, who, having served nine years on the Board, will retire at the conclusion of the meeting.
+In line with Board succession planning, Amanda Mackenzie will assume the Chair of the Responsible Business Committee following Sara's retirement.